SecretDecks/Contentwriting/SecretDecks® Newsletter to Occultish.md

 ## Calling all creators!
 SecretDecks® looks to you if you’ve ever reinterpreted the Tarot and made your own deck... or perhaps you feel inspired to do so?
 ## Are you an artist?
-Build a new global fanbase, make a living off your digital art without any middlemen, as well as own & manage your copyrights!
+Build a new global fanbase, make a living off your digital art without any middlemen and through the medium of your choice, as well as own and manage your copyrights!
 ## What if you're not an aritst?
 Join us anyway and discover how we can help each other build an ecosystem of mutual abundance.
 There's enough to do for everyone, as we're building the future of decentralised collaboration and autonomus organisation.